surfer190/fixes/docs/utorrent/fix-utorrent-disconnecting-the-internet.md

 category: Utorrent
 date: '2017-01-16'
 summary: ''
-title: Fix Utorrent Disconnecting The Internet
+title: Fix Utorrent making your Router disconnect from the Internet
 ---

-# Fix uTorrent disconnecting the internet
+This issue is caused by the MTU(Maximum Transmission Unit) as pointed out by [alex1911 on a private internet access forum](https://www.privateinternetaccess.com/forum/discussion/20296/torrenting-disconnect-s-my-internet).

-This issue is cased by the MTU(Maximum Transmission Unit) as pointed out by [alex1911 on a private internet access forum](https://www.privateinternetaccess.com/forum/discussion/20296/torrenting-disconnect-s-my-internet).
 It should be changed from the 1500 default value.

-1. Open CMD by clicking start icon Command Prompt(Admin) and paste this command:
+1. Open CMD by clicking start icon `Command Prompt(Admin)` and paste this command:

         ping www.google.com -f -l 1500

     If you will see the message like: Packets need to be fragmented but DF set, drop the test packet size down (10 or 12 bytes) and test again, to 1490 - 1480 - ...
 Drop the test packet size down more and test again until your reach a packet size that does not fragment.